themefisher/pinwheel-astro/src/content/homepage/index.md

         video_id: "f4cwUMP0_yU"
       button:
         label: Know About Us
-        link: "#"
+        link: "./about"
         enable: true
-    - title: Join us at Bare Bliss Nudist Group
+    - title: Nudism as a lifestyle
-      description: and discover the joy of living au naturel in the company of a supportive and open-minded community.
-Experience the freedom to be your authentic self, surrounded by individuals who share a common appreciation for the beauty of both the human body and the natural world.
-Welcome to Bare Bliss, where nudism is not just a lifestyle but a celebration of uninhibited, genuine connection.
+      description: Connection with nature - Naturism often involves activities such as, swimming, or walking barefoot in natural settings.
+Being nude outdoors allows individuals to feel a deeper connection with nature, fostering a sense of freedom and appreciation for the natural world.
-      image: "/images/collaboration.png"
+      image: "/images/naturism-lifestyle.png"

 #testimonial
 testimonial: